its-a-maxi/minishell/README.md

 - open
 - read
 - close
-- fork (create child process) https://www.geeksforgeeks.org/fork-system-call
+- fork (Create child process.) https://www.geeksforgeeks.org/fork-system-call
-- wait (stop parent process until child process exit) https://www.geeksforgeeks.org/wait-system-call-c/
+- wait (Stop parent process until child process exit.) https://www.geeksforgeeks.org/wait-system-call-c/
+- waitpid (The waitpid() function shall be equivalent to wait() if the pid argument is (pid_t)-1 and the options argument is 0.
+Otherwise, its behavior shall be modified by the values of the pid and options arguments.)